CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 ![img.png](assets/casperholders_mobile_install.png)

-When following the README step by step, the reviewer where facing some issues.
+When following the step by step README , the reviewer faced some issues.
-Before building the app, it's important to have the simulator open.
+Before building the app, it's important to have the simulator opened.
 It was mentionned in the part "Next Builds" but it should also be mentionned in the step "First Builds".
 Hoppefully the error message in the console is explicit :

 ![img.png](assets/casperholders_mobile_build_android_failed.png)